xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

     junit extension `@ExtendWith(DropwizardExtensionsSupport.class)` looks for fields
     implementing `DropwizardExtension` (like `DropwizardAppExtension`) and start/stop them according to test lifecycle.

-    Guicey extensions completely implemented as junit extensions (and only hook fields are manually searched).
+    Guicey extensions implemented as separate junit extensions (and only hook fields are manually searched).
-    Also, guciey extension rely on junit parameters injection.
-Both options has pros and cons.
+    Also, guciey extensions implement junit parameters injection (for test and lifecycle methods).

 ## Extensions

-Provided extensions:

 * `@TestGuiceyApp` - for lightweight tests (without starting web part, only guice context)
 * `@TestDropwizardApp` - for complete integration tests

+!!! note ""
+    For most tests `@TestGuiceyApp` assumed to be used as it only starts guice injector (which is much faster than complete application startup).
+Such tests are ideal for testing business logic (services).

+    `@TestDropwizardApp` (full integration test) used only to check web endpoints and full workflow (assuming all business logic was already tested with lightweight tests)

 Both extensions allow using injections directly in test fields.

-Extensions are compatible with [parallel execution](#parallel-execution) (no side effects).
+Extensions could be used under junit [parallel execution](#parallel-execution) (no side effects).

 [Alternative declaration](#alternative-declaration) might be used for [deferred configuration](#deferred-configuration) or [starting application for each test method](#start-application-by-test-method).

-Pre-configured [http client](#client) might be used for calling testing application endpoints.
+Pre-configured [http client](#client) might be used for calling test application endpoints (or external).

-!!! note
-    You can use junit 5 extensions with [Spock 2](spock2.md)

 Test environment might be prepared with [setup objects](#test-environment-setup) and application might be re-configured with [hooks](#application-test-modification)